Hemorrhoid Care

 - Do not want surgery

-- Non-Surgical Approach: SRAE is a non-surgical alternative to traditional hemorrhoid treatments like surgery.
+- Non-Surgical Approach: HAE is a non-surgical alternative to traditional hemorrhoid treatments like surgery.
 It involves blocking the blood supply to the hemorrhoidal tissue, leading to its shrinkage and alleviation of symptoms.

-- Effective Hemorrhoid Reduction: SRAE has shown promising results in reducing the size and symptoms of hemorrhoids.
+- Effective Hemorrhoid Reduction: HAE has shown promising results in reducing the size and symptoms of hemorrhoids.
 It can provide relief from rectal bleeding, pain, and swelling associated with severe hemorrhoids.

-- Shorter Recovery Time: Compared to traditional surgery, SRAE typically offers a shorter recovery period.
+- Shorter Recovery Time: Compared to traditional surgery, HAE typically offers a shorter recovery period.
 Patients may experience minimal discomfort and can resume their normal activities relatively quickly.

-Risks and Considerations of Superior Rectal Artery Embolization (SRAE)
+Risks and Considerations of Hemorrhoidal Artery Embolization (HAE)

 - Infection and Bleeding: As with any medical procedure, there is a risk of infection and bleeding at the site of catheter insertion.
 However, these complications are relatively rare.